BivittatusDB/BivittatusDB/README.md

 - **Basic CRUD Operations**: Supports basic Create, Read, Update, and Delete operations.
 - **Indexing**: Efficient data retrieval with indexing mechanisms.
 - **Transaction Management**: Implements transaction management to ensure data consistency.
 (Coming in Stage 3)
+- **Security**: All databases are triple layer encrypted with a user defined password for each database.

 ## Examples
 See the examples directory and [wiki](https://github.com/HarbingerOfFire/PYDB/wiki) for examples off different operations.